 Members are required under the Integrity Act to meet with the Integrity Commissioner once each year.
 This meeting can occur in person or by telephone.
-Meetings with members occurred in June 2019 during Session of the Assembly in Iqaluit and in February 2020 in Iqaluit.
 The purpose of the annual meeting is to review the contents of the Public Disclosure Statement made by the member and to discuss any other issues or concerns that the member may have.
-These meetings with the members are confidential so that each member has full confidence to discuss any issues that he or she may have in order to receive appropriate advice and guidance.